NativeScript/docs-v7/docs/ui/dark-mode.md

 Since release 6.2, NativeScript creates new applications with Force Dark functionality enabled by default to provide support for Dark theme out of the box.

-The opt-in to Force Dark happens by setting `android:forceDarkAllowed` to `true` in the activity's theme.
+Force Dark is enabled by setting `android:forceDarkAllowed` to `true` in the activity's theme.
 In particular, every project created by the NativeScript CLI 6.2 or later, contains the snippet below in the `<project>/app/App_Recoures/Android/src/main/res/values/styles.xml` file:

 ```xml
     ...